 The following are general rules designed to help you make decisions about which cell in a row best matches what a WBI offers.
+These rules are presented on a single page in the Appendix of this manual.

-Rule #1: When in doubt, use the philosophy column description located at the bottom of each column to make decisions.
+Rule #1: When in doubt, use the philosophy column description located at the top of each column to make decisions.
 These descriptions guide your cell selections.